Review by NekroDave

 While the figure itself is "ok", I think this time around the box is my favorite part of the ensemble.
 The original poster art for The Mummy is among my favorite Universal Monster posters and it is lovingly recreated for the front lid of the box of the figure, with minor modifications of course.
 The back of the box has a closeup of the Mummy's face and the interior of the lid features a listing of the cast and crew of the movie.

 The Mummy is limited to 3,000 pieces and is a good figure, but not great.
 It's definitely worth having in your collection, if for no other reason than to have a complete set of 12" Sideshow monsters.
 But I can't really recommend paying the going rate for it.
-If you can, wait until you find a good deal, like I did.
-Or better yet, hopefully you got one for it's initial $40 price tag when it came out!
+If you can wait until you find a good deal as I did.
+Or better yet, hopefully, you got one for it's initial $40 price tag when it came out!